JonahWhaler/llm-agent-toolkit/README.md

 # Fundamental Components
 ## Core:

-A stateless interface to interact with the LLM.
+A stateless chat completion interface to interact with the LLM.

 **Purpose**: Serves as the central execution layer that abstracts interaction with the underlying LLM model.

 **Features**:
-* Supports multiple input-output modalities (e.g., Text-to-Text, Text-to-Image).
+* Supports Text-to-Text and Image-to-Text.
 * Enables iterative executions for multi-step workflows.
 * Facilitates tool invocation as part of the workflow.
 * Support models from OpenAI and Ollama